chisophugis/lbd/source/globalvar.rst

 We add addiu instruction because we find this instruction is more powerful and reasonable than ldi instruction.
 We highlight this change in `section CPU0 processor architecture`_.
-Even with that, we show you how to change our addiu with ldi according the cpu0 original design.
+Even with that, we show you how to replace our addiu with ldi according the cpu0 original design.
 5/5_2 is the code changes for use ldi instruction.
 The changes is replace addiu with ldi in Cpu0InstrInfo.td and modify